chernia/itree/README.md

 1. Edit the sample Dockerfile and build it with docker:
 `docker build -t postgres-itree .`
 and run with:
-`docker run -d --name postgres-itree-container -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 postgres-itree`
+`docker run -d --name postgres-itree-standalone -e POSTGRES_PASSWORD=secret -p 5432:5432 postgres-itree`
-2. or modify and use the sample `docker-compose.yml`:
+2. or modify `.env` and use the sample `docker-compose.yml`:
 `docker-compose up -d`

 # Contributing